 Table of Contents

 Generally, if you take a distribution from your IRA before you reach age 59½, you must pay a 10% additional tax on the early distribution.
 This applies to any IRA you own, whether it is a traditional IRA (including a SEP-IRA), a Roth IRA, or a SIMPLE IRA.
 The additional tax on an early distribution from a SIMPLE IRA may be as high as 25%.
-See Publication 560, Retirement Plans for Small Business, for information on SEP-IRAs, and Publication 590, for information about all other IRAs.
+See Pub.
+560, Retirement Plans for Small Business, for information on SEP-IRAs, and Pub.
+590-B for information about distributions from all other IRAs.

 However, you can take distributions from your IRAs for qualified higher education expenses without having to pay the 10% additional tax.
 You may owe income tax on at least part of the amount distributed, but you may not have to pay the 10% additional tax.